SignPath/documentation/docs/users.md

 To get access to an existing SignPath organizations, users must be [invited](#invitations) or [synchronized](#directory-sync).

-Only [sign up][login page] for a new user account if you want to evaluate SignPath using a free trial subscrition.

 | User account type               | Provider                              | How to use                            | Editions
 |---------------------------------|---------------------------------------|---------------------------------------|------------
 | Social account                  | Google or Microsoft                   | Click _Google_ or _Microsoft_ to use an existing user account